-Materials and Materials limitations pervade all of the engineering and high technology fields that are an integral part of our society.
-Graduate programs in this department focus on understanding the structure, structure modification and properties of Materials and the development of new or improved Materials and advanced processing methods which are critical links between the design and the realization of new systems.
+Materials and materials limitations pervade all of the engineering and high technology fields that are an integral part of our society.
+Graduate programs in this department focus on understanding the structure, structure modification and properties of materials and the development of new or improved materials and advanced processing methods which are critical links between the design and the realization of new systems.

-Admission Requirements: In addition to the general admission requirements as set by the Graduate School, the department requires submission of GRE scores.
+Admission Requirements: In addition to the general admission requirements as set by the Graduate School, the department requires submission of GRE scores or convincing evidence of the competence of the applicant and his/her ability to satisfy the requirements for the graduate degree for which he/she is seeking admission.
 Non-native English speakers also require a minimum TOEFL score of 575.